Cajun Potato Soup

 Step 1: Sauté the Vegetables

-Step 3: Pour in the Broth
+Step 3: Add Broth and Potatoes

 Step 4: Creamy Finish

-Step 5: Serve It Up!
+Step 5: Serve with Love

 Pro Tips for Making Cajun Potato Soup